 The Living Room

 Having a kitchenette in the suite was a huge plus, mainly because of the extra sink and the cabinets.
 It was also big enough to have a small folding table (which we actually did have in the Fall semester), so that we could have a place to sit and eat meals.
-Having an extra sink was great because it gave us a place to put our dirty dishes in, and cabinets and drawers were even more helpful because they gave us a place to put our food, utensils, and cleaning supplies.
-Believe me, if you have the option of having a dorm room that has cabinets (whether they are sink cabinets or kitchen cabinets), I highly suggest you opt-in for them because they offer so much more storage and can save you a lot of room in your dorm room.
+The extra sink was great because it gave us a place to put our dirty dishes in, and cabinets and drawers were even more helpful because they gave us a place to put our food, utensils, and cleaning supplies.
+These cabinets saved a ton of space in my room.

 One of the best parts about living in a suite is that each person has their own private room.
-Even though there is a hefty cost, a private room in college can be greatly beneficial; private rooms allow students to not worry about sharing a room with a stranger or someone that they don’t get along with, the student can dictate how clean or dirty and messy or organized the room can be, and will allow the student to have a private space to study.
+Even though there is a hefty cost, a private room in college can be greatly beneficial because the student doesn’t have to worry about sharing with a stranger, they can dictate how clean/ dirty they want the room to be, and they have a private space to study with no interruption.

 However, private rooms can also have downsides: if you aren’t sharing the suite with someone you know (or if you don’t have any friends that live in your building), then living in a suite feel very isolated and even uncomfortably quiet.